MegaManSec/JoshuaHu/_posts/2025-11-10-gixy-ng-new-version-gixy-updated-checks.md

 ---
 layout: post
-title: "GixyNG: an overview of a Gixy fork with updated, improved, and new checks"
+title: "Gixy-Next: an overview of a Gixy fork with updated, improved, and new checks"
-description: "Overview of GixyNG: New Nginx security checks I added, and the quality degradation caused by low-quality AI-generated contributions."
+description: "Overview of Gixy-Next: New Nginx security checks I added, and the quality degradation caused by low-quality AI-generated contributions."
 categories: security
 ---

-## From gixy to GixyNG
+## From gixy to Gixy-Next

 `gixy` is an old static analyzer for nginx configurations, which allows the operator to automatically discover vulnerabilities in statis nginc files.
 It works by reading the configuration into memory, and performing various static checks on the serialized, full configuration, with plugins (plug-and-play checks with the configuration tree).
 It is able to find the following misconfigurations: